 Alexander Bruce Duncan (born 9 April 1954) is a Canadian writer and editor who has contributed to spiritual philosophy, poetry, and social and political activism in print and online.

-Alex was raised in King City, Ontario, where he attended the Doris M. Patton and Eva L. Dennis Public Schools between 1960 and 1969, followed by the Dr. G.W.
+Alex was raised in King City, Ontario, where he attended the Doris M. Patton (grades 1-6), Eva L. Dennis (grade 7) and King City Public Schools (grade 8) between 1960 and 1969, followed by the Dr. G.W.
 Williams Secondary School in Aurora, Ontario between 1969 and 1973.
 He went on to complete his first year at Brock University in St. Catharines, Ontario in 1973 and 1974.
 His father died on November 22, 1974 of hereditary polycystic kidney disease.
 Alex took a year off of school and returned to York University in 1974, graduating with a four-year honours Bachelor’s degree in English literature in 1978, with a special interest in philosophy and poetry.
 He completed the first year of a two-year Masters program in English in 1980, at which point he dropped out of school to enter the publishing field as an editor for the Carswell Company of Canada, a well-known legal and professional publisher.
 Alex also holds the Financial Management Advisor (FMA) designation from the Canadian Securities Institute (CSI).
 He is semi-retired and living in Toronto with his dharma cat, Zenji.

 Alex developed a keen interest in spiritual philosophy in 1964 or 1965.
 As a result of the influence of his grade 4 public school teacher, Mrs. Peckover, he resolved to seek out the spiritual life.
 This interest was further encouraged by a UFO sighting that he experienced in August 1967 or 1968.
 Alex went on to make a comprehensive comparative study of astrology, the Western esoteric tradition, shamanism, Jungian and transpersonal psychology, and the perennial philosophy, especially Hinduism, Buddhism, and Taoism.
 He was further encouraged in these pursuits by Joseph Smillie, his grade 11 history teacher, in 1971 or 1972, who also facilitated his growing interest in the ethnology of psychedelics and their relationship to spiritual experience.